 Center/Research Area Affiliations

 Dr. Dartt studies the neural regulation of tear production, focusing on the cellular signaling pathways that nerves and growth factors use to stimulate protein secretion from the lacrimal gland and mucin secretion from conjunctival goblet cells.
 Her goal is to identify the signaling pathways that stimulate secretion under normal conditions and to determine the dysfunction related to dry eye, LASIK, allergic conjunctivitis, and infection.
-A major area of her research is the role of conjunctival goblet cells in inflammation and the active resolution of inflammation.
+A major area of her research is the role of conjunctival goblet cells in inflammation and the active resolution of inflammation in allergic conjunctivitis and bacterial infection.
 She has been continuously funded by NIH since 1980.
-Dr. Dartt directed the Institute’s Department of Defense Research Program and chaired five Military Vision Research Symposia.
+Dr. Dartt directed the Institute’s Department of Defense Research Program and chaired six Military Vision Research Symposia.
 She chaired the ARVO Cornea Program Planning Committee.
 She is a Vice President for the International Society for Contact Lens Research.
 She chaired the 2016 Cornea, Biology and Pathobiology, Gordon Research Conference.
 She is on the editorial board for multiple vision science journals.
 She served on the NIH Study Section Diseases and Pathology of the Visual System (DPVS), and from 2004 to 2009, she was the Associate Director of Research, Acting Director of Research, and Director of Scientific Affairs at Schepens Eye Research Institute of Mass.
 Eye and Ear.

 Download her CV or biosketch [PDF] for more information.